 Cyclosporine lowers the body’s immunity, which increases chances of getting an infection.
 Watch closely for signs of infection such as a fever, chills, cough, and sore throat.
 Contact your doctor right away if you notice any signs of infection.

 You should not receive any immunizations (vaccines) without your doctor’s approval.

-You should not have grapefruits or grapefruit juice while getting cyclosporine.
-This may make the Cyclosporine level in your blood go up and increase the chance of having side effects.
+You should not eat grapefruits or drink grapefruit juice while taking cyclosporine.
+This may make the cyclosporine level in your blood go up and increase the chance of having side effects.